 The sleepy little village of Serpins in central Portugal may have seen better days but there are still a few treats both in and around it.
 As well as having its own river beach, there’s a beautiful gorge a little further upstream below a charming hilltop viewpoint.

-Its unusual curved railway bridge was designed by Gustave Eiffel, as in Eiffel Tower, (spot it at around 0:50 in the aerial video below) and, surprisingly, it has an impressive photograph/art gallery.
-Serpins is also celebrating a major anniversary in 2014 – it’s now officially 500 years old!
+Its unusual curved railway bridge was designed by Gustave Eiffel, as in Eiffel Tower, (spot it at around 0:50 in the aerial video below).
+Serpins also celebrated a major anniversary in 2014 – it’s now officially more than 500 years old!

 Happy birthday, Serpins!

-Various activities have been planned throughout 2014 to celebrate the 500th anniversary of being recognised as a town by royal charter.
-One of the highlights is the mini medieval fair which is due to take place on 26th and 27th July.
+To celebrate the 500th anniversary of being recognised as a town by royal charter a medieval fair was one of the events locals could enjoy.
 The charter itself is a work of art, don’t you think?

 Senhora da Graça river beach, Serpins